SalesforceSFDC/Apex-Integration-Services/Salesforce Connect/Readme.md

   * Heroku Connect can expose a Heroku Postgres database to Salesforce Connect.
   * Any Heroku app can provide endpoints that can be consumed with Salesforce Connect.

+## Benefits
+* The primary benefit of using Salesforce Connect instead of traditional ETL methods is that the data is always in sync because it's retrieved in near real time and not copied.

 ## Limitations